bauagonzo/katacoda-scenarios/techy-friday-kubernetes/step3.md

 `export KUBECONFIG=$HOME/admin.conf`{{execute HOST2}}

 At this point, the Nodes may not be ready.
 This is because the Container Network Interface has not been deployed.
-This will be fixed within the next step.
+`kubectl describe node master | grep Ready`{{execute HOST1}}